Scott-Mabe/gke-k8s-tf/README.md

-How to use this folder
+How to use this repo

 Log into GCP Console Open Cloud Shell and clone this code.